makyo/writing/work/party/a3-breeding-pair.md

 -----

-Matthew had long since gotten used to being greeted by the smells of arousal and stress when walking into parties like this, but tonight there was something more, something that touched him in a way those other mixed scents before hadn't.
+Matthew had long since gotten used to being greeted by the smells of arousal and stress when walking into parties like this.
+Arousal was obvious, but, early on, he hadn't expected the stress.
+It made sense, he supposed: many were there with a goal in mind, and it was work to attain that.
+Pleasurable work, but work nonetheless.

-To then be greeted at the party by his coworker --- his coworker! --- and his delightful mink of a wife in the midst of disrobing left him reeling.
+Tonight, though, there was something more, something that touched him in a way those other mixed scents before hadn't.

+He'd brought an overnight bag just in case, and as he slipped through the front door, he saw that he hadn't been alone.
+Lining the entryway and toward the kitchen were several other bags, as well as totes and boxes, which he suspected were full of gear.
+And here he'd only thought to bring clothes.

+He settled his bag down among the rest, doing his best to make sure he hadn't put it on top of anyone else's, and, unsure of the protocols of the evening, began unbuttoning his shirt.
+All he'd heard was that there would be a Centerpiece.
+A toy to parade about, a toy for everyone to use.
+The rest had all been left vague--

 "And this is Matthew.
-Matthew Lederer," Aaron had said.
+Matthew Lederer," he heard a familiar voice.
 "I believe you've met."

+Aaron.

+Contexts clashed, work and play argued for space in his head.
+To be greeted at the party by his coworker --- his coworker! --- and his delightful mink of a wife in the midst of disrobing left him wrong-footed.

 Matthew knew he was staring, open mouthed.
-He'd known Erin was attractive.
-That much was obvious at the silly company party they'd all had to attend, but now she seemed decidedly stunning.
+He'd met Erin, known she was attractive.
+That much was obvious at the silly company party they'd all had to attend, but this was something else.
+Something else entirely.

 She was at the end of a leash held by Aaron, a black, nylon job that was clasped to an identical collar.
 All the silver and black went well with her sleek fur.

-She was still dressed much as she had been the first time they'd met, other than that, and the incongruence brought a smile to his muzzle.
-It was less the clothing, then that drew him to her, but the scent of her own arousal: that which had him bristling from entry.
+She was still dressed much as she had been the first time they'd met, other than that: a plain top and simple skirt, a jersey-fabric over-shirt trailing past her waist.
+The incongruence brought a smile to his muzzle.
+Centerpiece, hmm?

+It was less the clothing, then, that drew him to her, but the scent of her own arousal: that which had him bristling from entry.
 It felt like a complement to him.

+*Mink,* it practically hollered. *Mink like you.
+Female mink.*

-Something that ought to be *his*.
+It felt like something that ought to be *his*.

+"Good to see you here, buddy!"
 He forced himself to turn to Aaron and grin widely to him rather than simply leering at the cat's wife.
-"Good to see you here, buddy!
-And yeah, I believe we have.
+"And yeah, I believe we have.
 Wasn't expecting to be so lucky in my choice of toys for tonight."

-"Mmhm," Aaron offered, brushing the handle of the leash over the bridge of Erin's muzzle.
+"Mmhm," Aaron nodded, brushing the handle of the leash over the bridge of Erin's muzzle.
 "Was my turn to bring the Centerpiece.
 Just about to go get her all trussed up.
 But here, stand up straighter, minkytoy."

-Matthew found himself tense, grinning.
-Far tenser than he remembered getting.
+Matthew grinned, found that he was tense.
+Far tenser than he'd remembered getting.
 He forced himself to relax with a slow breath and watched as Erin straightened her back and lifted her head, looking bashful.

-"The Centerpiece should greet all her guests while she still can," Aaron continued.
+"The Centerpiece should greet all her guests while she still can," Aaron continued, urging his wife on.
 "Go on."

 The other mink nodded and gave Matthew a shy hug and a kiss to his muzzle.
-That scent grew stronger, and Matthew returned that kiss eagerly.
+That scent grew stronger, and he returned that kiss eagerly.

 "W-welcome," Erin said, meek.

 All this mention of 'toy', the degrading language, it was all so easy to pick up.

 "Thank you, er..."
 He made a show of leaning forward to check the tag on Erin's collar.
-Another heady whiff of that scent --- arousal, need, mink.
-"Thank you, toy.
+Another heady whiff of that scent --- arousal, need, mink. *Mink.* "Thank you, toy.
 I'm sure I'll be most welcome indeed."

 He grinned at Aaron and gave what he hoped was an approving nod.

-As the cat led off his toy, Matthew slouched, leaning against the wall to support some of his weight.
+As the cat led off his wife, his toy, Matthew slouched, leaning against the wall to support some of his weight.
 His fumbling fingers set to work unbuttoning his shirt the rest of the way as he struggled with a swirl of thoughts.

 Erin was pretty, no doubt about it.
 Certainly his type, and definitely his species.
-And she was bound, so that was another point in her favor --- a subby mink such as her was one of those pie-in-the-sky sort of dreams, something he had never really expected to encounter.
+And she was bound, and about to be more so, which that was another point in her favor --- a subby mink such as her was one of those pie-in-the-sky sort of dreams, something he had never really expected to encounter.

-But why was this affecting him so much?
-Seeing a bound and naked mink girl like that was nice, but why was he nearly incapacitated?
+Too much, too much.
+This was all so much.
+Seeing a bound and primed mink girl like that was nice, he was nearly incapacitated.

 His mind swimming, Matthew shrugged out of his shirt and stuffed it into his bag.
 It was something to think about.
-Something he’d almost certainly have to think about, with Erin being the centerpiece.
+Something he’d almost certainly need to think about, with Erin being the centerpiece.

 ---